Lufthansa's low-cost airline Eurowings to open Prague base

-German airline Lufthansa's (LHAG.DE) said on Friday its budget carrier Eurowings would open a new base in Prague with two aircraft in October, in a sign of growing confidence in the recovery of air travel as COVID-19 curbs ease.
+BERLIN (Reuters) - German airline Lufthansa’s said on Friday its budget carrier Eurowings would open a new base in Prague with two aircraft in October, in a sign of growing confidence in the recovery of air travel as COVID-19 curbs ease.

 Eurowings will station two Airbus A320 aircraft in the Czech capital from Oct.
 31 and offer low-cost direct flights to major European cities like Barcelona, Milan and Copenhagen and holiday destinations such as the Canary Islands.